Kevin P. Hancock

 Earlier in his career, Kevin was a litigation associate at Davis Polk & Wardwell.
 He clerked for the Honorable Maryanne Trump Barry of the U.S. Court of Appeals for the Third Circuit, and the Honorable John C. Lifland of the U.S. District Court for the District of New Jersey.
 Kevin graduated valedictorian from Seton Hall University School of Law in 2005, where he was editor-in-chief of the Seton Hall Law Review.

-* Barred in the State of New York.
+*Barred in the State of New York.
 Not admitted to the D.C.
 Bar.
 Practicing under the supervision of Adav Noti, member of the D.C.
-Bar, while application pending.
+Bar.